 Online Grant Application

 The Osceola County Community Foundation Youth Advisory Council (OYAC) also accepts grant applications for projects that enhance the learning experience for youth in Osceola County.
 The application deadline is March 1.*

 *If a deadline falls on a weekend or holiday, applications are due by midnight on the next business day.

 Multiple scholarships are offered each year to high school seniors who live in or attend high school in Osceola County.
 The online scholarship application is open from October 1 to March 1.
+Students should apply for scholarships with their senior class cohort, not their 13th year.
 Learn more about available scholarships and how to apply here.
 To apply, you will need the following information:

 - Your cumulative GPA, class size, and class rank (class size and rank can be estimated)